Bwoah-Kimi/Tape-out_learning_notes/docs/4_innovus_backend_workflow.md

   * Use this option during power planning to prevent power routes from getting too close to block edges and, as a result, blocking signal pin access or causing congestion in narrow channels.
 * `-exceptpgnet`
 	* Specifies that the routing blockage is to be **applied on a signal net routing** and not on power or ground net routing.
-	* Use thisoption to block signal routing above or around a sensitive block to avoid noise from nearby signal nets but still allow power connections to go through the blockage.
+	* Use this option to block signal routing above or around a sensitive block to avoid noise from nearby signal nets but still allow power connections to go through the blockage.
 	* Blocking the signal net routing helps in avoiding cross talk or coupling caused by signal routes.

 ### 关于`editPin`命令